-This course focuses on research and theories pertaining to human physical, cognitive, and socio-emotional development from conception through adolescence.
-Course topics include parenting strategies, attachment, language development, gender socialization, media influence, and bullying.
+Students will focus on research and theories pertaining to human physical, cognitive, and socio-emotional development from conception through adolescence.
+This will be achieved through exploring parenting strategies, attachment, language development, gender socialization, media influence, and bullying.
 This course partially fulfills the knowledge (social science) outcome or partially fulfills the communication outcome.